wrightmat/dnd-eberron/adventures/C01 What Dreams May Come/3-14  Susurrus, Palace of Whispers.md

  #adventure [[Shardspace]] [[Serezka]] [[Vlaakith]]

-### Background
+### Background and Hook(s)

-Susurrus, the headquarters of Serezka’s sect known as The Whisperers, is located in the far side of Eberron from Tu’narath.
+- Susurrus, the headquarters of Serezka’s sect known as The Whisperers, is located in the far side of Eberron from Tu’narath.
 Serezka and her followers only occupy the superficial areas of the ground floor of the palace, because they’re new occupants.
 The palace depths hides Vlaakith, the lich queen, and the palace becomes more and more dangerous (and the whispers heard more intense) as the party gets deeper into the expansive city.

-Killing Serezka will cause Vlaakith to come out of her hiding and re-take control of both Susurrus and the githyanki followers.
+- Killing Serezka will cause Vlaakith to come out of her hiding and re-take control of both Susurrus and the githyanki followers.
 This will result in a much more capable githyanki force that will likely pursue the characters more readily, not to mention a much more powerful leader to take on, should they choose.
 The idea of this adventure is that the party may be able to complete part of it, but will need to return over time in order to be powerful enough to progress and eventually get to Vlaakith (which would be a god-level encounter).

-### Hook(s)

 * The Palace may be found by random encounter anytime the party is traveling in Eberron's Wildspace.